Top 11 best parks and gardens in Paris

 This is one of my most favorite parks in Paris.
 Located in the south of the city, it’s a great place to not only have friend and family picnics but long nice walks by the artificial lake as well.
-Its traditional English design makes it unique and one of the top 10 best parks and gardens in Paris.
+Its traditional English design makes it unique and one of the top 11 best parks and gardens in Paris.
 This is one of the lesser known and less touristy parks in Paris.
 Moreover, the park is surrounded by hostels, bars and restaurants!
 Parc Montsouris is a great place to chill a whole afternoon!

 Jardin Des Serres Auteuil

 Resembling a classic botanical garden, the Jardin des Serres Auteuil has a cave-like atmosphere.
 This has to be one of the best romantic spots to go to in Paris (more romantic spots in Paris).
 It features an impressive tropical pavilion which is home to various bird species.
 Their lovely aviary attracts many nature lovers and gardeners.
 Plus, it’s pretty romantic!
 Definitely, a place to go to with your lover!

 Voilà!
 My top 11 best parks and gardens in Paris is now over.
 You now know what are the best parks and gardens in Paris.
 Parisians love to relax, have a picnic, and take naps in parks and gardens when the weather is nice!
 And you can be sure you’ll meet many locals if you go to the places I’ve mentioned!
 Days are getting warmer and if you want to experience the Parisian lifestyle you really should grab lunch and relax in one of these gardens filled with locals!
 If you want to discover the city walking in the streets and learning about the city of lights, click on one of these links and book a free (tip-only) walking tour in Montmartre, Le Marais, the Latin quarter or anywhere else in Paris!

 See you soon!